svgeesus/EuroMPE/Duophonic/readme.md

     3. Slide (forward-back, CC 74)
     4. Press (aftertouch)

-A difference from the Euro-MPE design is that, if osssets are used, there is one offset DAC per voice, rather than one for all voices.
+A difference from the Euro-MPE design is that, if offsets are used, there is one offset DAC per voice, rather than one for all voices.
 But that doubes the number of expensive DACs (from 2 to 4).

 This also results in 8 jacks plus an led and an encoder, which is cramped and can't be done in a single vertical line.
 Making the encoder for offset be shared between channels, doesn't really free up enough space.